ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-05-03-stories-in-games.markdown

 description: Stories in Games
 image: https://cdn1.thr.com/sites/default/files/imagecache/landscape_928x523/2017/10/carr-vanquished_-_h_2017.jpg
 image-sm: https://cdn1.thr.com/sites/default/files/imagecache/landscape_928x523/2017/10/carr-vanquished_-_h_2017.jpg
+extract: Theory to know while adding story to your game or game to your story.
 ---

 Nowadays most games come with a story.
 No matter how small the game is, it comes with a story for the player to experience.
 We used to see story in games as something extra, now it's an intrinsical part of it.